Last updated May. 19, 2023 by Charles Zemub

 37 best podcast hosting software that works well

-Since the initial start in the early 1980s, podcast (also known as audio blogging) has become very popular in this 21st century.
+Since its initial start in the early 1980s, podcast (also known as audio blogging) has become very popular in the 21st century.
 This has created lots of audio content that’s impossible to keep track of.
 Unlike in the early stages, podcasters can get access to tons of podcast hosting platforms and sites available.

 The reason for this article is to help upcoming podcasters or current audio bloggers who are looking for the right platform to host their podcasts.

 On the bright side, this article will give you insights about how to choose a podcast host, how to start a successful podcast in 2021(with useful tips), the best podcasting equipment, and a review of 37 top best podcast hosting software.